-Step Action 1 Is the customer unable to walk? • If YES, STOP.
+Step Action 1 Is the customer unable to walk?
+1 • If YES, STOP.
 Give the customer a score of 4.
 If NO, continue to step 2.
 2 Is the customer only able to walk with physical assistance from others? • If YES, STOP.
-Give the customer a score of 3. • If NO, continue to step 3.
-3 Does the customer walk alone, but is unsteady and only able to walk short distances of about 10 to 20 feet? • If YES, STOP.
+Give the customer a score of 3.
+If NO, continue to step 3.
+3 Does the customer walk alone, but is unsteady and only able to walk short distances of about 10 to 20 feet?
+If YES, STOP.
 Give the customer a score of 2.
 If NO, continue to step 4.
 4 Does the customer walk alone for a short distance (10 to 20 feet), and balance well but may have difficulty transitioning from one surface to another or walking on uneven terrain?
-For example, the customer has difficulty going from a carpeted floor to tile or walking on landscape rock. • If YES, STOP.
+For example, the customer has difficulty going from a carpeted floor to tile or walking on landscape rock. carpeted hoor to the or waiking of landscape fock. • If YES, STOP.
 Give the customer a score of 1.
 If NO, continue to step 5.